 How to build a high performance team

-Teams come in all shapes, sizes and types…and include families, sports teams, political parties and large businesses.
+Teams come in all shapes, sizes and types…such as marital partnerships, families, sports teams, political parties, small business and large corporates.

 Regardless of the type of team though, there is a process that can be applied to accelerate team performance.
 You will be introduced to this process shortly.